Debt Instruments Meaning

 #1 – Debentures

 A debenture is the most used and most accepted source of long-term financing by a company.
 These carry a fixed Interest Rate on the finance raised by the company through this mode of the debt instrument.
 These are raised for a minimum period of 5 years.
-Debenture forms part of the capital structure of the company but is not clubbed with share capital in the balance sheet.
+Debenture forms part of the capital structure of the company but is not clubbed with calculate share capital in the balance sheet.

 #2 – Bonds